dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 ## Company Header section

 Let's move on to the next section.
-Before we do some code changes, open [this link](/mjml-sample-edm/images/logo.jpeg) in another tab and download the image.
+Before we do some code changes, open [this link](/mjml-sample-edm/images/logo.jpeg) and download the image.
 Put the image inside the `/src/images/` folder.

 After you've done that, let's add the following code just below the previous section: